ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 ![compare velocity with azimuthal](../images/2022/01/compare-velocity-with-azimuthal.png)

-Using the formula given in definition, we get an order parameter for the PIV data in the example $\phi=0.23$. _Although I feel the alignment is very good already._ According to Wioland 2013, $\phi>0$ indicates the **existence of a coherent circulation**. <font color="red">Replace the illustration and analysis with a more updated PIV, where more area near the edge is included, and verify that the vector outside the droplet are not included as 0 when averaging.</font>
+Using the formula given in definition, we get an order parameter for the PIV data in the example $\phi=0.26$. _Although I feel the alignment is very good already._ According to Wioland 2013, $\phi>0$ indicates the **existence of a coherent circulation**. <font color="red">Note that the OP is calculated based on PIV with finer grid (20/10).
+For illustration purpose, however, I keep the grid above.
+The OP's from two PIV's turn out to be very close (0.23 vs. 0.26).</font>

 The whole video No.22 shows noisy order parameter oscillation between -0.4 and 0.4.
 The positivity is not pronounced compared to the noise.